Loading...

 MuseScore also supports tablature notation for period instruments such as the renaissance and baroque lutes, Theorbo etc. There are a number of notation systems in use (French, Italian, German, Spanish), but the most common is French.

 French tablature features 6 lines representing the top 6 courses.
-Instead of numbers, fretmarks are indicated by letters—as explained above.
+Instead of numbers, fretmarks are indicated by letters—as explained .
 Any notes on bass courses below the 6th string (fretted or unfretted) are represented by symbols in the space underneath the 6th line of tablature.

 To enter symbols below the 6th course: